 12. The TV buyer's poor resolution

-A man showed up the Tuesday before the big sale with a tent, ice coolers, generator, TV and everything he needed to brave the three nights he would be staying over.
+A man showed up the Tuesday before Black Friday with a tent, ice coolers, generator, TV and everything he needed to brave the three nights he would be staying over.

-He continuously talked about being first in line and how he was going to get the plasma TV and how he was hosting the next Super Bowl party so this was just going to be the best thing ever. ...
+He kept bragging about being first in line.
+He said he was going to get a plasma TV, and how he was hosting the next Super Bowl party, so this was just going to be the best thing ever.

 13. Oh, Christmas trees!

 Well, as soon as the managers opened the door, I was like a deer staring at headlights.
-All the customers ran in and pushed me left to right.
-I admittedly got nervous.
+All the customers ran in and pushed me left and right.

-I was being yelled at and screamed at for that tree.
+I was being yelled at and screamed at for one tree, and then another and another.
 Some women were arguing and pulling either side of one of the boxes.
 Then a man came and grabbed it from both and started dragging it off.

-It was hell.
-I literally ducked under one of the bays and disappeared 'til the chaos stopped.
-Boy, was that incredibly stressful.
+It was bedlam.
+I literally ducked into a supply closet and disappeared 'til the chaos stopped.

 14. Black Friday can be a scream

-At 5:56 p.m., one of the assistant managers at the back of the store decided it would be a great idea to start opening the plastic on some of the displays, so customers wouldn't have to savage them open.
+At 5:56 p.m., one of the assistant managers at the back of the store decided it would be a great idea to start opening the plastic on some of the displays, so customers wouldn't savagely rip them open.